kvissa/was/README.md

 was
 ===

-Its a new verb.
-"Was it"
+Its a new verb - "Was it"

 Description: